dev-efabrica/efabrica-phpstan-config/README.md

-# phpstan-config
+# eFabrica PHPStan configs

-Custom configs for PHPstan
+Configs for PHPstan Nette applications and Nette libraries.
+An extra config includes also some extensions like bleeding edge, strict rules, deprecation rules and exception rules.
+Feel free to use them.